 Importing an ACH File

-For most Corporate and Processor clients, importing an ACH file is fairly simple.
+Importing an ACH file is fairly simple.

 If your source ACH File is not importable (not in good format)

 You can try converting the ACH file to Excel using our ACH-2-Excel utility.

 Click on the ACH-2-Excel button in the ribbon bar and then select your file.

 Once the data is in Excel, upon review, save and then import the Excel file (or copy/paste the fields that contain data) and then map the column headers.
 If this works, you're all set.